Utzon's House in Hellebæk: Architecture

 A long, narrow, one story building with a flat-roof, it rises slightly above the gently sloping site on a brick platform.
 The southern facade consists solely of windows, allowing lots of light into the open-plan living room with a freestanding fireplace.
 The bedrooms have no windows apart from skylights.

 After experimenting with a few models, Utzon tells us he first built a full-size wooden version of the house in order to gain an impression of how a house with 130 square metres of living space would look in practice.
 Careful consideration was given to the surroundings: sun, view and shelter from the wind.
 The result was that he decided to have a completely closed wall along the northern side and an open glass wall for the southern facade.
 The builders agreed to work under Utzon's direction without plans.
 The north wall was first completed so as to establish the basic geometry.
 The kitchen and bathroom were then added and the remaining rooms were arranged with movable pinewood partitions and doors in order to facilitate any subsequent alterations.
 The materials used inside and outside are the same: yellow-white bricks, Oregon pine and aluminium.
-Yellow tiling is used both at the top of the walls — with hard-baked tiles — and in the kitchen, grill niche and shower as well as for the fireplace.
+Yellow tiling is used both at the top of the walls—with hard-baked tiles—and in the kitchen, grill niche and shower as well as for the fireplace.
 The absence of windows in the children's rooms along the north wall has been mentioned as a possible disadvantage but they were lit by skylights.

-Utzon's summed up his ideas about the house when he commented: "What is important for me is that the architectonic approach or system behind a house should not limit the house's function and thereby hamper life inside."
+Utzon summed up his ideas about the house when he commented: "What is important for me is that the architectonic approach or system behind a house should not limit the house's function and thereby hamper life inside."